b4d5hub/fsa1/README.md

 - **Analytics**: Visual representation of income and expenses trends.
 - **Profile Management**: Edit and update user profile information.

+## Demo

+Check out the live demo of the application: https://trackwise.ouajih.com/

 ## Installation

 Follow these steps to set up the project on your local environment: